Equilibrium Selection for Multi-agent Reinforcement Learning: A Unified Framework: Proof of Corollary , ,

-Before proving Corollary \ref{coro:SG-pareto-optimal} and \ref{coro-pareto-NE} we first state the interdependence assumption for these corollaries. \begin{assump}[Interdependent Stochastic Game] A stochastic game is called interdependent if for any policy $\pi$, stage $h\in[H]$ and state $s\in\cS$, the Q-functions $\brac{Q_{i,h^\pi(s,\cdot)}}$ forms an interdependent normal-form game (Definition \ref{defi:interdependence}). \end{assump}
+Before proving Corollary \ref{coro:SG-pareto-optimal} and \ref{coro:SG-pareto-optimal-NE}, we first state the interdependence assumption. \begin{assump}[Interdependent Stochastic Game] A stochastic game is called interdependent if for any policy $\pi$, stage $h\in[H]$ and state $s\in\cS$, the Q-functions $\brac{Q_{i,h^\pi(s,\cdot)}}$ forms an interdependent normal-form game (cf. Definition 3.1 in \cite{marden_achieving_2012}). \end{assump}